taosdata/TDengine/docs/en/14-reference/15-explorer.md

 ## Configure

-The configuration file of `taos-explorer` service is `/etc/taos/explorer.toml` on Linux platform and `C:\TDengine\cfg\explorer.toml` on Windows platform, the key items in the configuration is like below:
+The configuration file of `taos-explorer` service is `/etc/taos/explorer.toml` on Linux platform, the key items in the configuration are like below:

 ``` toml
 port = 6060